LimePoint/opschain/docs/troubleshooting.md

 - how to resolve known OpsChain issues
 - workarounds for known OpsChain limitations

-## Known Issues
+## Known issues

 ### `opschain-exec` / `opschain-action` - Argument list too long

-When using the `opschain-exec` or `opschain-action` commands (for example during an OpsChain Step Runner image build or local development activities) the command may fail with the following error:
+When using the `opschain-exec` or `opschain-action` commands (for example during an OpsChain step runner image build or local development activities) the command may fail with the following error:

 ```bash
 .../bin/opschain-exec:4:in `exec': Argument list too long - ...
 (Errno::E2BIG)
 ```

-This error indicates that the [Environment Variable](reference/properties.md#environment-variables) properties stored in the OpsChain Properties linked to your project and/or environment are too large.
+This error indicates that the [Environment Variable](reference/properties.md#environment-variables) properties stored in the OpsChain properties linked to your project and/or environment are too large.

 Linux systems have a limit on the size of arguments and environment variables when executing commands.
 This is the `ARG_MAX` property. `opschain-exec` and `opschain-action` are limited by this system limit.